-At Lowe’s, they regularly run sales on their windows which applies to the product alone, so you can expect to pay full price for the cost of installation and delivery.
+But Lowe’s runs regular sales on their windows, which applies to the product alone, so you can expect to pay full price for the cost of installation and delivery.
 In general, August is considered to be the best time to purchase home improvement products.
 While families are distracted preparing their children for schools, they are not spending as much time on their homes.
 To aid with this drop in revenue, home improvement stores will regularly offer their higher end products at a deep discount to attract shoppers during this time.

-Year round, Lowe’s offers 6 months interest free to brand new credit card holders.
-When a Lowe’s customer spends at least $299 on their first credit card purchase, they can choose from a 5 percent discount of interest free for 6 months if the card is paid in full at the end of the 6 months introductory period.
+Year round, Lowe’s offers 6 months interest-free to brand new credit card holders.
+When a Lowe’s customer spends at least $299 on their first credit card purchase, they can choose from a 5% discount—interest free!—for 6 months if the card is paid in full at the end of the 6-month introductory period.

 If you’re looking for long-lasting windows and extremely helpful customer service throughout your purchase and installation, Lowe’s has got you covered.